 1/8 tsp nutmeg

 Place the fish in food processor with salt and pulse until you have a rough paste.
-Add in the other ingredients by hand and knead until everything is well combined.
+Add in the other ingredients by hand, using the milk as needed and knead until everything is well combined.
 Using a spoon, shape into patties and saute them in saute pan on medium-high heat until golden brown, about 2-3 minutes on each side.
 Serve with my mom’s special carrot salad (see below for recipe) and boiled potatoes for a traditional fiskekake dinner!

 note: Some people like to add mackerel into fiskekaker, along with a white fish.
 The fatty mackerel adds a desired unique flavor, richness, and depth to the patties making them even more delectable.
 Professional chefs may add some crab meat into the fiskekaker, as well as other exotic ingredients such as lime juice, curry paste, ginger, etc. making them more Thai inspired.
 The options are endless!